Artur Janibekyan: House arrest (the series)

-In October 2017, TNT became the first TV channel in Russia to sell advertising under the Big TV Rating system. which allows advertisers to simultaneously place ads in TV broadcasts and the channel's online platforms. ТNТ became the first channel to disclose its viewership data to the entire market.
-At the end of 2017, TNT changed its broadcasting line-up from foreign to local content: Russian comedy series and its own shows.
-This provided additional support for production companies within the holding and raised long-term investments due to copyright ownership and broadcasting own programs on different media and with an unrestricted number of runs.
+From 2016 to 2018, projects of TNT, Friday! and TV-3 channels altogether received 19 awards at TEFI in 2016, 2017, 2018 in the Daytime Broadcast and Evening Primetime categories.

 In January 2018, the Super TV channel was launched under Janibekyan's management.
-On July 5, Janibekyan was awarded the Grand Prix award at the 18th Media Manager of Russia National Award Ceremony.

-From 2016 to 2018, projects of TNT, Friday! and TV-3 channels altogether received 19 awards at TEFI in 2016, 2017, 2018 in the Daytime Broadcast and Evening Primetime categories.

-In 2021, he left his positions at Gazprom-Media Holding signing exclusive contracts for the production of content for the holding's television assets and gained full independence in terms of developing and creating content for any digital platforms.
+In 2019 Artur Janibekyan became a member of the International Academy of Television Arts “Emmy”.

 Since 2022, Artur Janibekyan has been actively engaged in producing new unique digital content for digital media and environments.

-Artur Janibekyan is a member of jury of Russian Music Awards “VICTORIA” – an annual music Russian award established in 2015.

-In 2019 Artur Janibekyan became a member of the International Academy of Television Arts “Emmy”.
+In March 2023, Artur Janibekyan became a member of the Armenian National Film Academy.

 Personal initiatives and public activity

 “Renaissance” cultural and intellectual foundation

 Janibekyan helped found the "Renaissance" cultural and intellectual foundation in 2013.
 It works on preserving, developing and sharing Armenian cultural and intellectual heritage.
 Its goal is to make the treasures of Armenian culture available to Armenians and others.
 Modern technologies and new solutions are used to complete the foundation's projects.
 The foundation has executed many projects, such as the sculptures "The Life of Eternity" and "Men"; the monument to Grigor Narekatsi in the Vatican; contributing to the development the Armenian Wikipedia, the Armenian National Musical Treasury, the Armenian translation of "Khan Academy, the Renaissance of Narekatsi, the Armenian Public Radio’s “Golden Fund”, and the Saroyan House; and supporting the “HIGH FEST” international performing arts festival.
 The fund also reprinted a number of valuable books, some of which were acquired and deposited at Matenadaran.